Joshua-shields/PROG6221_ST10255631_WPF_FINAL/README.md

 Instructions to Compile and Run the Application:

 PART 3 POE FINAL
+I CHOSE FILTER BY MAX CALORIES: this means if the recipe is 90 calories and i filter saying max is 100 it will carry on displaying if i chose 60 it will go away if i choose 100 again it will display again

 Download the Project:
 Download the project from the GitHub repository: https://github.com/Joshua-shields/PROG6221_ST10255631_WPF_FINAL.git